New Zealand First: Return to opposition

 On 14 August 1998, Shipley sacked Peters from Cabinet.
-This occurred after an ongoing dispute about the sale of the government's stake in Wellington International Airport.
+This occurred after an ongoing dispute about the sale of the government's stake in Wellington International Airport, directly in conflict with New Zealand First's general commitment to not sell off state assets.

-Peters immediately broke off the coalition with National.
-However, several other MPs, unwilling to follow Peters out of government, tried to replace Peters with Henare.
-This caucus-room coup failed, and most of these MPs joined Henare in forming a new party, Mauri Pacific, while others established themselves as independents.
+Peters immediately tore up the coalition agreement.
+However, several other MPs, unwilling to follow Peters into opposition and wanting to continue to support a National-led government, tried to replace Peters as Leader of New Zealand First with Tau Henare, the then-Deputy Leader.
+This caucus-room coup failed, and Henare eventually led four other New Zealand First MPs in forming a new party, Mauri Pacific, which was a self-proclaimed multicultural party.
+Three others established themselves as independents.
+All eight departing MPs continued to support a National-led minority government.
 Many of these MPs had come under public scrutiny for their behaviour.
-Until 1999, however, they provided National with enough support to continue without New Zealand First.
+Until the dissolution of Parliament in 1999, they provided Shipley with enough parliamentary support to stay in government without New Zealand First.

 1999 general election

 In the 1999 election New Zealand First lost much of its support, receiving only 4% of the party vote.
-Some voters had apparently not forgiven Peters for forming a coalition with National after being led to believe that a vote for him would help get rid of National.
-Under New Zealand's MMP rules, a party must either win an electorate seat or 5% of the vote to have seats in parliament.
-Peters held his Tauranga seat by a mere 63 votes, and New Zealand First received five seats in total.
+Some voters had not forgiven Peters for forming a coalition with National after being led to believe that a vote for him would help get rid of National, and others likely changed their vote due to the instability within the party's ranks.
+Whatever the case, New Zealand First's support tailed off enough that it was nearly ejected from parliament.
+Under New Zealand's MMP system, a party must either win an electorate seat or 5% of the vote to qualify for list seats.
+Peters held his Tauranga electorate by a mere 63 votes after losing almost 20 percent of his vote from 1996, and New Zealand First received five seats in total.